As always, this is really long. Feel free to skip bits.

 After falling out of the NBA in the 2004 offseason, Blount’s only other basketball stint came with a training camp contract with the Lakers in 2006.
 He never played again, and, seemingly enjoying the good life, he took up another high paying profession; selling dope.
 How much?
 This much:

-Blount's impressively bow-tied attorney claimed that that amount was all for personal use, yet perhaps unsurprisingly, the judge didn't buy it.
+Blount’s impressively bow-tied attorney claimed that that amount was all for personal use, yet perhaps unsurprisingly, the judge didn’t buy it.
 (The excuse, nor the stash.)
-Below is a video of Blount's sentencing, one slightly tarnished by the way the judge whores the camera.
+Below is a video of Blount’s sentencing, one slightly tarnished by the way it was filmed by Shaky Jake.

 – 26th pick: Geert Hammink (Orlando)

-- Hammink signed with Cantu in Italy's Serie A soon after being drafted, and returned to the NBA in April to play the last game of his rookie season.
+Hammink signed with Cantu in Italy’s Serie A soon after being drafted, and returned to the NBA in April to play the last game of his rookie season.
 He spent the 1994-95 season on the injured list, appearing in only one game, and was finally waived by the Magic after three more games in December 1995.
-Two and a half years spent with the team......and five games played.
+Two and a half years spent with the team…and five games played.
 Sweet.
-After a couple of months in the CBA, the Warriors signed Hammink for two ten day contracts later that season, where Hammink appeared in 3 more games and 10 more minutes, but that was the last of his NBA experience.
-The sum total; 3 seasons, 8 games, 27 minutes, 14 points, 7 rebounds.
+After a couple of months in the CBA, the Warriors signed Hammink for two ten-day contracts later that season, where he appeared in three more games and 10 more minutes, but that was the last of his NBA experience.
+The sum total; three seasons, eight games, 27 minutes, 14 points, 7 rebounds.
 Career PER of 14.0, though.

 – 27th pick: Malcolm Mackey (Phoenix)